johanndiep/semester-thesis/README.md

 ## Code Structure

-The [source code](https://gitlab.com/jdiep/semester-thesis/tree/master/neural_mesh_renderer/OBMBACPE/lib) folder contains all the essential classes with its correspond- ing methods:
+The [source code](https://gitlab.com/jdiep/semester-thesis/tree/master/neural_mesh_renderer/OBMBACPE/lib) folder contains all the essential classes with its corresponding methods:

 * **dataset.py:**<br/>
 This class is responsible for reading out the information from the rendered dataset.
 Additionally, it also contains the methods to return the scaled as well as the perturbed information.